Welcome to Stuttgart

-For first year students, it is vitally important to get a German bank account, and to communicate this to Frank Janssens in Gent.
+For first year students, it is vitally important to get a German bank account, and to communicate this to the coordinating university Aix-Marseille.
 You cannot receive your grant money into an account in your home country.
-There is a bank on campus where you can easily get an account when you arrive.
+Unfortunetely, the French administration only allows a few banks in Stuttgart to receive your funds.

 You must also contact our Office for International Affairs (IA) to get additional information about the university and housing.
-They will also work on your admission (Zulassung) to Stuttgart University.
+They will also work on your admission (Zulassung) to Stuttgart University and enrolmen.
 Everyone needs to pick up their welcome package from IA after arrival.
 It contains the necessary documents for your admission.